crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/rules.md

 ### Seclang Support

-The application security component is also able to load rule in the seclang format (modsecurity rules).
+In order to support your existing/legacy rules set, CrowdSec's AppSec component is also able to load rules in the **seclang** format (**ModSecurity** rules).

 We recommend using this format only to use existings rules you may have.

-Modsecurity syntax support is provided by [coraza](https://github.com/corazawaf/coraza/), and the reference documentation is available [here](https://coraza.io/docs/seclang/syntax/).
+**ModSecurity** syntax support is provided by [coraza](https://github.com/corazawaf/coraza/), and the reference documentation is available [here](https://coraza.io/docs/seclang/syntax/).

 There are 2 ways to provide crowdsec with seclang rules:
  - Provide rules directly by using the `seclang_rules` parameter in your rule file
  - Provide a file containing the rules by using the `seclang_rules_file` parameter in your rule file.
-The file must be located inside crowdsec data directory
+The file must be located inside CrowdSec data directory

  :::info
 The default paths for the data directory per OS: